Posted by Laura Hagen, HWFC Member-Owner

 We all know that the plants with the best compost & growing conditions, seem to always grow the biggest, sweetest, juiciest vegetables & fruits.

 Patterns that harm are also noticed by the attentive gardener, for example: not enough sunlight, too much water, poor soil, not enough bees, too little NP or K, or an invasive doing its level best to take over …these can all threaten the beauty, the charm & delight, the stability & function and the co-dependence of things in a well-ordered garden.

 A striving for balance is most important.

-Since I was a kid, my father taught me to look for patterns, to draw comparisons and seek for data & answers …that’s the gardener’s daughter training in me.
+Since I was a kid, my father taught me to look for patterns, to seek for data & answers and to draw comparisons …that’s the gardener’s daughter training in me.
+Simile and metaphor were Dad’s favorite teaching tools.
 He regularly questioned my brother and me: